Science and Research

-Together with years of experience, innovative technology and some of the world’s leading scientists, we take on the challenge of understanding the complexity of our oceans, the Earth system and the biosphere.
+With years of experience, innovative technology and some of the world’s leading scientists, we take on the challenge of understanding the complexity of our oceans, the Earth system and biosphere.

-The NOC is a pioneer of ocean technology – pushing the boundaries of endurance and capability every single time we make a deployment.
-Through decades of hard-won experience at the forefront of ocean measurement, the lessons we have learned are carried forward to generation after generation of ocean-going platforms and sensors.
+The NOC is a pioneer of ocean technology – pushing the boundaries of endurance and capability with every deployment.
+Through decades of hard-won experience at the forefront of ocean measurement, the lessons learned carry forward to each generation of ocean-going platforms and sensors.

 Advances in ocean science depend on measurements in the ocean.
 Satellite observations provide data for the surface layer of the ocean.
 To penetrate beyond the surface, scientists rely on in situ physical measurements from a range of platforms, including research ships, ocean observatories, moorings, and autonomous underwater and surface vehicles.More about Facilities